 Within minutes of crossing the boarder we had a close shave with an Albanian driving the wrong way along the highway.
 Followed hours later by a second close shave with a leaping deer in the middle of the road.

 What does this tell us?

 a.
 There is a lack of clear signage in Italy.

 Above everything, Umbria is bursting with life and experiences you can’t miss on your trip to Italy.

-Hometown of St. Francis de Assisi, a beloved Catholic Saint, often depicted alongside animals.
-St Francis would preach to the birds and animals as a message for the people that following gospel should be humble not distorted.
-From miles away the Basilica of St. Francis looms on the hills of Umbria, a site of pilgrimage for millions of Catholics.
-The Basilica is a whopping structure that burries into the hill and expands back into a labyrinth of a convent.
+Visible from miles away the Basilica of Saint Francis looms on the hills of Umbria, a site of pilgrimage for millions of Catholics.
+The Basilica is a whopping structure that buries into the hill and expands back into a labyrinth of a convent.
 All the buildings San Franciscan buildings are World UNESCO sites.
 If you stick around for sunset you will see the sun bouncing off the pink stones, like some kind of religious candy land.

 There’s no doubt if I were in army I would choose a more accessible city to invade.

 Due to its fortified walls and strategic position, Spoleto has a long history of war.
 Therefore, it boasts many Roman buildings and ruins for history buffs.
 Such as the Ponte Sanguinario, the Roman Theatre, restored Roman houses and an amphitheater.

 Finally, never forgetting The cathedral, in Italian “Duomo di Spoleto,” which has two points of interest.
 Firstly, the Byzantine-hieratic mosaic embedding in the front of the church and secondly a handwritten letter by Francis de Assisi.